Splitting, Splicing and Projection in BPD Personalities

 If they did, they could not persistently treat their lovers with

 such careless, cruel abandon.
-A lack of empathy
+The Borderline's lack of empathy

 (due to developmental arrest) is central to this issue.